Watchnight service: Adventism

 In Adventist churches, watchnight services are celebrated on New Year's Eve with "testimonies, praise songs, [and] psalms" in order to "give God thanks for keeping us through a trying year and asking his guidance as we anticipate the new year and Him leading us in that period".

 Pentecostalism

 Many Pentecostal churches hold watchnight services in the late hours of New Year's Eve.

+Orthodox Christian

+In most Russian Orthodox churches as well as in other Orthodox churches of Slavic origin, there is a weekly Vigil.
+This takes place usually on Saturday evening.
+It is a combination of Vespers and Matins.
+A similar arrangement is also used on the eve of most feast days.
+Usually an Intense Litany is added.
+On Christmas eve, Epiphany eve and Annunciation eve there is also a Vigil, however it is a combination of Great Compline and Matins.
+Greek Orthodox churches usually have Vespers in the evening and celebrate Matins before the Divine Liturgy.
+In some Greek monasteries Vigils are held before major feast days, particularly on the eve before the celebration of the patron saint or event after which the monastery is named.

 Ethnic traditions

 African Americans

 African-American Methodists long celebrated watchnight services as Methodist parishes in the United States, such as St. George's United Methodist Church and Mother Bethel A.M.E.
 Church, held them on New Year's Eve in accordance with Methodist customs.
-Watchnight services gained additional significance and history in the Black churches in the United States, since many African Americans were said to have gathered in churches on New Year's Eve in 1862, on what was called Freedom's Eve, to await the hour when President Abraham Lincoln's Emancipation Proclamation was to take effect on January 1, 1863.
+Watchnight services gained additional significance and history in the Black churches in the United States, since many African Americans were said to have gathered in churches on New Year's Eve in 1862, on what was called Freedom's Eve, to await the hour when President Abraham Lincoln's Emancipation Proclamation was to take effect on 1 January 1863.
 As such, watchnight services in the Black Church are widely attended.